 - developing decoding ability

 - enhancing spelling skills and applying spelling rules

 Similar to spelling worksheets, linking cubes build fluency in spelling and help the kids to become confident about writing the words correctly, if they practice on these a lot.

 ‘Use of scaffolded lessons to move kids from concrete interaction to abstract reasoning is a proven pedagogical approach for introducing manipulatives to kids.’

-Further, they can prepare a chart tabulating manipulatives and lessons for which they plan to use.
+Further, they can prepare a chart tabulating manipulatives and lessons which they plan to use.

-To conclude, making use of writing manipulatives is a wise way to trick the children’s minds into developing word literacy.
-With the help of correct strategies and discussions, the teachers can employ these as effective writing skills building tools.
+While they interact with manipulatives, kids get better at letter construction, spelling skills, sentence formation, etc., all of which are necessary to create a strong hold over the language.
+Hence, using writing manipulatives is a wise way to trick children’s minds into developing word literacy.
+With the help of correct strategies and discussions, teachers can employ these as effective writing skills-building tools.

 - Berkseth, Holly A., “The Effectiveness of Manipulatives in the Elementary School Classroom” (2013).
 Honors College Theses.
 10. https://digitalcommons.wayne.edu/honorstheses/10

 An engineer, Maths expert, Online Tutor and animal rights activist.
 In more than 5+ years of my online teaching experience, I closely worked with many students struggling with dyscalculia and dyslexia.
 With the years passing, I learned that not much effort being put into the awareness of this learning disorder.
 Students with dyscalculia often misunderstood for having just a simple math fear.
 This is still an underresearched and understudied subject.
 I am also the founder of Smartynote -‘The notepad app for dyslexia’,